‘Westworld’ Season 2: The Meaning Behind Those Multiple Bernard Hosts Is Finally Revealed

 When Season 2 of HBO’s Westworld premiered, a trailer was released that contained scenes from upcoming episodes of Westworld.
-One of those snippets showed a scene where multiple Bernard’s were revealed.
+One of those snippets showed a scene where multiple Bernards were revealed.
 Ever since then, viewers have been trying to work out what that meant.
 Now that Episode 7 of Westworld Season 2 has aired, viewers finally have the answer.

 SPOILER ALERT: This article discusses Episode 7 (titled “Les Ecorches”) of HBO’s Westworld Season 2.
 Please proceed with caution if you have not yet viewed this episode and wish to avoid spoilers.